25 Gifts for Any Film Photographer and Any Budget

-Do you know someone whose interested in film photography and also wears funky, patterned socks?
-Great, you’ve found their gift.
+Do you know someone who’s interested in film photography and also wears those funky, patterned socks?
+Great, you’ve already found their perfect gift.

 Most film photographers are guilty of keeping a box/bag/pile of disorganized negatives somewhere in their homes.
 Help them find peace with these negative preservers, available for 35mm and medium format film.
 This storage box will keep everything safe and sound.

 Kodak has released an entire line of t-shirts celebrating their iconic film stocks.
 As one of the most (if not the most) important film makers of all time, most photographers have a soft spot for the classic logo.